Nadeem-0823/Javascript/README.md

-# demo-3
+Javascript
-This is demo 3 repo for code
+This Repo is for javascript practisse.